How to Use RésuméBoost

 How to Improve It

-• Read the specific suggestions shown below the score — each one targets a real gap.
+- Read the specific suggestions shown below the radar chart — each one targets a real gap in your résumé.

-• Add skills using the AI skills selector (see Skills section below).
+- Add skills using the Intelligent skills selector (see Skills section below).

 6. Your Voice Profile

-Your Voice Profile tells the AI how to write for you — tone, style, and personality.
+Your Voice Profile tells RésuméBoost how to write for you — tone, style, and personality.
 It's set once on your Profile page and applies to every generation automatically.

 Formality